appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-domain/README.md

 ---
 # Custom Domain and SSL

-This page explains how to set up SSL for your custom domain on the Appsmith instance so that you can make secure connections.
+This page explains how to set up SSL for your custom domain on the Appsmith instance.

 <VideoEmbed host="youtube" videoId="0llo1exi4IY" title="How To Self-Host Appsmith With A Custom Domain" caption="Set up SSL for your Custom Domain on your self-hosted Appsmith Instance"/>